Carrie Brownstein: Writing

-Acting career
+Acting

-Brownstein with Fred Armisen at the 2011 Peabody Awards.
-Brownstein and Armisen's series Portlandia earned the award for Broadway Video and IFC.
+Brownstein and Fred Armisen attended the 2011 Peabody Awards.
+Their series Portlandia earned the award for Broadway Video and IFC.

 Brownstein has acted (what she calls a "mere hobby") in the short film Fan Mail, the experimental feature Group, and the Miranda July film Getting Stronger Every Day.
-Brownstein and Fred Armisen published several video skits as part of a comedy duo called "ThunderAnt."
-She also starred opposite James Mercer of The Shins in the 2010 independent film Some Days Are Better Than Others.
+Brownstein and Fred Armisen published several video skits as part of a comedy duo called ThunderAnt.
+She starred opposite James Mercer of The Shins in the 2010 independent film Some Days Are Better Than Others.
 The film had its world premiere at SXSW on March 13, 2010.

 After their ThunderAnt videos, Brownstein and Armisen developed Portlandia, a sketch comedy show shot on location in Portland, for the Independent Film Channel.
 The two starred in the series and wrote for it with co-creator Jonathan Krisel, a writer for Saturday Night Live.
 The show, which featured appearances of some of the characters from ThunderAnt, premiered in January 2011.
 The series received positive feedback and concluded after its eighth season in 2018.

 From 2014 to 2019, Brownstein played the role of Syd in the Amazon Studios original series Transparent.

 In 2015, Brownstein portrayed Genevieve Cantrell in the Todd Haynes film Carol, based on Patricia Highsmith's novel The Price of Salt.
 However, the majority of her scenes were cut due to the film's length.
 The film had its world premiere at the Cannes Film Festival on May 17, 2015.
 It began a limited release on November 20, 2015.

-Brownstein has also appeared as a guest on Saturday Night Live, Curb Your Enthusiasm, and Man Seeking Woman, among other shows.
+Brownstein was a guest on Saturday Night Live, Curb Your Enthusiasm, and Man Seeking Woman, among other shows.

 Brownstein starred in and wrote the screenplay for The Nowhere Inn, a 2020 tour mockumentary thriller, with Annie Clark (St. Vincent).